 However, Oates gives Friend some more sinister charcteristics, more recognizable as the modern interpretation of the devil rather than just the god of the underworld.

-This would help the modern reader to recognize who he truly is and what his intentions are.
+This would help the modern reader recognize who he truly is and his intentions.

 Some of the clues to Friend's true identity include:

 - His hair seems to be a wig and is lopsided (horns?)

 - Seems to walk strangely (perhaps because of hooves)